faizaan1abd/mslearn-openai/Instructions/Labs/advanced-concepts.md

 ## Zero-Shot Prompts

 The GPT LLMs are trained on such large amounts of data that they are capable of understanding complex instructions to lead to the desired output in most cases.
-This is called 'Zero-Shot' prompt.
+This is called a 'Zero-Shot' prompt.

 We could refine the example below by being more descriptive about our instructions.